Figrac0/Automate-Testing/readme.md

 - host = dev-server
 - port = 8080

-Переменная baseUrl формируется автоматически в pre-request скрипте коллекции.
+The baseUrl variable is automatically assembled in the collection-level pre-request script.

-## 3. Коллекция Postman
+3. Postman Collection

-Коллекция:
+Collection name:

 - lab5-calculator-api-tests

-В коллекции реализован pre-request script, который собирает baseUrl из переменных окружения.
+A collection-level pre-request script builds baseUrl from environment variables.

 Pre-request (collection level):

-- protocol берётся из environment
+- protocol is taken from the environment
-- host берётся из environment
+- host is taken from the environment
-- port берётся из environment
+- port is taken from the environment
 - baseUrl = ${protocol}://${host}:${port}

-В запросах вместо захардкоженного URL используется переменная:
+All requests use the variable:

 - {{baseUrl}}

-## 4. Запросы в коллекции

-Реализованы 5 основных запросов по заданию:
+instead of a hardcoded URL.

+4. Requests in the Collection

+Five main requests are implemented according to the assignment:

 1. Calc – ADD